tronhook/tronhook/readme.md

 # TRONHOOK

-TronHook is an extensible and scalable block/data processor for Tron blockchain
+TronHook is an extensible and scalable block/data processor for Tron blockchain backed with a rule engine.

+If you are creating a Dapp based on Tron or simply need to get some data, TronHook can help you to get the data that you need without constantly polling data from explorers API or having to do your own blockchain scanner from scratch.

-Some usecases TRONHook can help with:
+Some usecases TronHook can help with:

 - ETL: extract specific data matching specific rules in order to analyze them later
 - Track a specific address or token
 - Receive notification (via websocket or http) on specific events : like vote for an address, specific contract trigger